Virtual Construction for Roads (V-Con)

 The project consisted of two parts: a development/ standardization part regarding so-called open BIM standards and a so-called Pre-Commercial Procurement part, where market parties has been challenged by the National Road Authorities to develop software tooling to serve the digital data exchange.

-The project was lead by the Dutch Agency of the Ministry of Infrastructure and the Environment (Rijkswaterstaat).
+The project was lead by the Dutch Agency of the Ministry of Infrastructure and Water Management (Rijkswaterstaat).
 Other partners are the National Swedish Road and Rail Authority (Trafikverket) and 2 leading national research institutes in the field of virtual construction from The Netherlands (TNO) and France (CSTB).
 They have formally joint forces to break out of a circle of IT standstill regarding the use of open standards.

 Aims & Objectives